 TERM ACRONYM (if applicable) DEFINITION Aerosol Product A product pressurized by a propellant that expels its contents from a canister through a nozzle.
 Propellants include compressed gases and liquefied gases.
 Liquefied gases include HFCs, including HFC-134a, which can be recovered and reclaimed for re-use as a refrigerant, at which point it is considered a reclaimed HFC refrigerant.
-Certified reclaimed HFC refrigerant Used (recovered) HFC that has been reclaimed by an EPA-certified reclaimer to meet the AHRI 700-2015 Standard for Specifications for Fluorocarbon Refrigerants by an EPA certified reclaimer, and tested by an AHRI certified refrigerant testing laboratory to meet the AHRI Standard.
-Chlorofluorocarbon CFC A class of compounds of carbon, hydrogen, chlorine, and fluorine that are commonly used as refrigerants.
-GHG Source, Sink, or Reservoir SSR GHG Source - Physical unit or process that releases a GHG into the atmosphere GHG Sink - Physical unit or process that removes a GHG from the atmosphere
+Certified reclaimed HFC refrigerant Used (recovered) HFC that has been reclaimed to meet or exceed the latest Air Conditioning, Heating, and Refrigeration Institute 700 Standard for Specifications for Fluorocarbon Refrigerants1 (i.e., AHRI Standard 700-2016 as of the date of this document) by an EPA-certified reclaimer (or equivalent in case of Canada and Mexico), and tested by an AHRI-certified refrigerant testing laboratory to meet the AHRI Standard, a laboratory accredited to ISO/IEC 17025, or a laboratory licensed and regulated by the federal government, and using the AHRI Standard 700 - Specifications for Refrigerants (AHRI 700).

-&lt;sup>1 Air Conditioning, Heating, and Refrigeration Institute (AHRI) 700-2015 Standard for Specifications for Fluorocarbon Refrigerants. www.ahrinet.org
+&lt;sup>1 Air Conditioning, Heating, and Refrigeration Institute (AHRI) 700-2016 Standard for Specifications for Fluorocarbon Refrigerants. www.ahrinet.org